 We will continue cleaning high-traffic points (door handles, handrails, water filling stations, elevators, dining locations, laundry facilities, etc.) even more frequently than usual.

 How will safety be handled in the dining hall?

-Seating in the Dining Hall will remain at 6 feet separation between individuals and a total 25% capacity.
 Students will continue to have the opportunity to take food to go in provided reusable containers, bringing back the containers for washing and reuse.
-Dining Hall hours will be similar to those last fall, with breaks in service each morning and afternoon for cleaning.
+The Dining Hall will be open when classes are in session. .

 What can I do to help suppress the spread of COVID-19 in my residence hall?